cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 <!-- Theme:info -->

 > By default only organizers with a workflowStatus `ACTIVE` are returned by Search API.
-To include documents with another workflowStatus in your search results, you need to disable the [default filter for worfklowStatus](filters/default-filters.md).
+To include documents with another workflowStatus in your search results, you need to disable the [default filter for workflowStatus](filters/default-filters.md).

 **Examples**

-Retrieve only events that are explicitely approved:
+Retrieve only events that are explicitly approved:

 ```
 GET /events/?q=workflowStatus:APPROVED